BrucePerens/recursive_generic/README.md

 For *any* wrapped generic, all of the methods of `Iterable` and `Enumerable`, and `[]`, `[]?`, `[]=`, `clear`, `each`, and `size` are implemented for you.
-You will have to write delegation of additional methods of the wrapped generic which you intend to use.
-An extended `delegate` method is provided to make this
-trivial: you will mostly just have to invoke `delegate` for each method, rather the writing a method body.
+You will have to write delegation of additional methods of the wrapped generic *which you intend to use*.
+An extended `delegate` method is provided to make this trivial: you will mostly just have to invoke `delegate` for each method, rather the writing a method body.

-You need not implement the exhaustive API of the wrapped generic, but only the methods you intend to use.

 Most delegated methods will involve wrapping values in `ValueWrapper(Types)` or unwrapping the returned value.
 Thus, there is an extended `delegate`